Adlieben/Markup_languages/03_reusable_code/README.md

 See course manual for requirements.

 I have opted for an `R` package, the website for which can be found [here](https://adlieben.github.io/academicRules/index.html) and the development repository [here](https://github.com/Adlieben/academicRules/tree/v1.0.0).
 As of 19/01/2025, zenodo is returning an error when seeking to publish anything so the package is unpublished.
+I have however succesfully published the [roundR package](https://github.com/Adlieben/roundR) for week 6 so the issue stems from the website.